-In this episode, Emily interviews her brother, Sam Hogan, a mortgage originator with Prime Lending who specializes in PhDs and PhD students, particularly those receiving fellowship income.
+In this episode, Emily interviews her brother, Sam Hogan, a mortgage originator with Prime Lending (Note: Sam now works at USA Mortgage) who specializes in PhDs and PhD students, particularly those receiving fellowship income.
 Sam relays what it takes to qualify for a mortgage in terms of credit score, income, and debt load, including the special way deferred student loans play into the calculation.
 He details the unusual strategies he has learned over the past year of working with PhD clients to help them get approved for mortgages, even with non-W-2 fellowship income.
 At the end of the interview, Sam shares why he loves working with PhD home buyers.
 Over the past year, Personal Finance for PhDs has referred so much business to Sam that he has become an advertiser on the podcast.

 - Contact Sam Hogan via phone: (540) 478-5803; or email: firstname.lastname@example.org